Author’s note: A big thank you to my latest Patron Tom. Thank you so much for your support!

 Raising her eyebrow in silent question, Rain coughed and pretended not to notice, looking visibly drained.
 “Here,” he said, handing a container to Master, “Spread that over the wound, but make sure you don’t get any inside her mouth.”
 With a weak smile, he nodded at Song.
 “Put a bandage on your cheek and no one will even notice.”

 Master’s concern showed in her voice as she applied the salve.
-“Don’t worry Song, worst comes to worse, I’ll ask a healer to fix you up.
+“Don’t worry Song, worse comes to worst, I’ll ask a healer to fix you up.
 You’ll be pretty as a peach in no time.”

 Unable to respond, Song stood in place, curious as to Rain’s newfound control over water.
 It seemed Song was quickly being left behind, her aspirations of standing at Master’s side fading with each second that passed.
 Saddened by the thought, she silently listened while Master explained everything Rain had missed, downplaying her own part and grossly exaggerating Song’s accomplishments.